EasonLiaw/Wafer_Fault_Detection/README.md

 <b>Note that docker image is created under Windows Operating system for this project, therefore these instructions will only work on other windows instances.</b>

-<b> For deploying models onto Docker, the following additional files are essential</b>:
+<b> For deploying this project onto Docker, the following additional files are essential</b>:
 - DockerFile
 - requirements.txt
 - setup.py